codeandfury/userstamp/README.md

 ```ruby
 Ddb::Userstamp.compatibility_mode = true
 ```

+You can include the ability to validate the presence fo the created_by, updated_by, and deleted_by fields (Or their *_id equivalents)

 If you are having a difficult time getting the Userstamp plug-in to work, I recommend you checkout the sample application that I created.
 You can find this application on [GitHub](http://github.com/delynn/userstamp_sample)